vaastav/vaastav.github.io/_pages/teaching.md

 ---

 I have always enjoyed teaching as I feel that teaching helps you understand the topic at a deeper level.
-I haven't had a chance to run my own course yet but hopefully that will change in the future.
-Meanwhile, I have been a Teaching Assistant for 13 different terms for 10 different courses.
+I have developed and taught a seminar course on Cloud Reliability.
+Additionally, I have been a Teaching Assistant for 13 different terms for 10 different courses.

+### Main Instructor

++ Reliability in Modern Cloud Systems, University of Saarland, Apr'25-Jul'25.

 ### Teaching Assistantship